Lorellana21/Bootcamp-exercises/Module-2-JAVASCRIPT/More-Extra-Bonus-exercises/Functions-and-parameters-from-zero/readme.md

 ### Phase 2

-Now we have a function that writes potato 10 times in the console every time we call it, but that is not very useful because now that I know I can write a word 10 times in the console what I would like is to write different words.
+Now I would like to write different words.
 So, let's modify our `ten()` function to accept a `word` parameter, and we're going to call the function 3 times, passing it a different word each time:

 ```
 ten('Potato`);